reinaldogez/cqrs-showcase/README.md

 #### Simplified Aggregate Structure

 The `PostAggregate` serves both as the Aggregate Root and, effectively, as the aggregate itself due to the absence of other distinct entities within its boundary.
 This setup allows the `PostAggregate` to encapsulate all related functionalities and operations, such as managing comments and likes directly within its class structure.
 ##### Key Characteristics of `PostAggregate` as an Aggregate Root

 ###### Singular Aggregate Composition
 It manages not only the state of a social media post but also operations related to it like comments and likes, handled directly through methods and local collections.

 ###### Role of `PostAggregate` in the Domain Model
-It plays the dual role of being both the manager of the aggregate and the primary entity within it.
+t plays the dual role of being both the manager of the aggregate and the primary entity within it.
 This is common in simpler domain models or when a domain entity has limited relationships or complexity.

 ###### Lack of Additional Entities
 There are no other domain entities that are part of the `PostAggregate` beyond basic data attributes and behaviors, making it effectively the aggregate in its entirety.